inkline/inkline.io/content/docs/components/pagination.md

 ::

 ### Color Variants
 Inkline comes with two predefined pagination styles.
-You can set the color style of the `<i-pagination>` component using the `color` property, which can be `light` or `dark`.
+You can set the color style of the `<IPagination>` component using the `color` property, which can be `light` or `dark`.
 By default, pagination uses the `light` color.

 ::ContentTabs
 #preview